Cincinnati Dangerous Drug Lawyer

 A dangerous medical device also contains a defect that makes it unreasonably dangerous for patients.
 Concealing these defects could make it impossible for a patient to receive the treatment he or she needs to survive.
 Examples of defective medical devices include faulty surgical instruments, pacemakers, prosthetics, hip replacements, intravenous filters, and insulin pumps.
 If a patient suffers an injury because of a defective drug or device, that patient has the right to file a product liability claim against the manufacturer or distributor.

-How to File a Product Liability Claim
+How Do I File a Product Liability Claim?

 Ohio’s product liability laws give a two-year statute of limitations on filing these claims.
 You must bring your lawsuit within two years of suffering your injuries, or discovering your injuries, to have a valid case.
 You or your attorney must then prove that the drug or device contained a defect and that the drug or device caused your injuries.
 Your lawyer will not need to prove the manufacturer’s negligence if you can prove the item contained a defect.
 Hire a lawyer to handle claim filing for you, so you can ensure a smooth and successful filing process.